bckohan/django-enum/CONTRIBUTING.rst

 By default, the tests will run against postgresql so in order to run the tests you will need to have a postgresql server running that is accessible to the default postgres user with no password.
 The test suite can be run against any RDBMS supported by Django.
-Just set the DATABASE environment variable to one
+Just set the RDBMS environment variable to one
 of:

   * postgres